Symfa-Inc/react-router-helpers/README.md

 # Why do you need it?
-The goals for that library are simplify, standardize and shift responsibility from for route protection from component to library.
+The goals for that library are simplify, standardize and shift responsibility for the route protection from component to library.

 What the library can do: